Azure/azure-kusto-microhack1/README.md

 ✍🏻 Write a query over the historical data to find out how many records have a `deviceId` starting with 'x'.

-✍🏻 Write another query to find out how many records have a `deviceId` starting with 'x', per device ID (aggregated by deviceId).
+✍🏻 Write another query to find out how many records have a `deviceId` starting with 'x', per device ID (aggregated by device id).

 Example result for the second query: